Frequently Asked Questions (FAQ)

-The Sport Branch is responsible for amateur sport in British Columbia.
-The branch is part of the Ministry of Community, Sport and Cultural Development.
-At the federal level, Sport Canada is responsible.
+The Sport Branch's mandate is to support amateur sport in British Columbia through funding organizations and initiatives that increase sport participation, achievement and event hosting.
+The branch is part of the Ministry of Tourism, Arts, Culture and Sport.
+Sport Canada has this mandate at the federal level.
 It is part of the Department of Canadian Heritage.
 B.C. local governments support sport and recreation through programs and services offered by local government recreation departments, public recreation centres, sport fields and other facilities.

 The Sport Branch funds the sport system through a system of external delivery agents including viaSport and others such as: